yihong1120/Construction-Hazard-Detection/examples/YOLOv8-Train/README.md

 ## Features

-- **Fine-Tuning**: Improve your model's performance on specific datasets.
+- **Training**: Improve your model's performance on specific datasets.
 - **Model Training**: Train YOLO models from scratch or using pre-trained weights.
 - **Model Exporting**: Export your trained models to different formats for deployment.
 - **Model Prediction**: Easily predict using your trained models on new images.